-But it's a good thing we got two orders, because it all disappeared.
-Really quickly.
+But it's a good thing we got two orders because it all disappeared very quickly.
 It really was THAT GOOD.
 I knew I really wanted to try to recreate it at home, since a dish in a restaurant in Vancouver is not exactly readily accessible to me.

 I make this cauliflower very often at my house, and my husband and I are always surprised by how quickly the two of us can polish off an entire head of cauliflower.
 So if you're making this dish for a group, you might want to double the recipe!

-Roasted Cauliflower with Middle Eastern Spices Nutrition Info
+Crispy Roasted Cauliflower Nutrition Info